-Apple’s latest Software update iOS 13 comes with a whole host of new features including Night Shift, Touch ID for Notes, a News App that is more personalized than before, new Apple Music Options for Car Play and Quick Actions for 3D touch among other many enhancements.
+Apple’s latest software update iOS 13 comes with a whole host of new features including Night Shift, Touch ID for Notes, a News App that is more personalized than before, new Apple Music Options for Car Play, and Quick Actions for 3D touch among other many enhancements.
 As great as it is the update is not without its shortcomings with more and more people reporting minor glitches with their devices immediately after the update.
-These glitches have been minor to say the least.
+These glitches have been minor, to say the least.
 They rarely affect the general workings of the device and most of them have simple solutions.
 Compared to the benefits and new features that iOS 13 comes with, they are not an issue that should keep you from an upgrade.

-But perhaps the most frightening of these glitches has been the report that the update “bricked” some iPads.
+But perhaps the most frightening of these glitches have been the report that the update “bricked” some iPads.
 Bricked is perhaps an exaggeration of what exactly happens to older iPads after the update but the problem is no less distressing to users.
 This is because the device (usually iPad 2) fails to activate and the user gets an error message that says, “Your iPad could not be activated because the activation server is temporarily unavailable.”

 - Part 1: Apple Offers a Solution for this Problem